michaelbaryla/Science-and-Star-Wars-robotic-limb/README.md

     * The [Cloud Foundry][cloud_foundry] command-line client

       Note: Ensure that you Cloud Foundry version is up to date

-### Installing locally

-If you want to modify the app or use it as a basis for building your own app, install it locally.
-You can then deploy your modified version of the app to the Bluemix cloud.

 ### Setting up the Conversation service